-If you need AutoCAD, you can buy it from the Autodesk website.
+If you need AutoCAD, you can buy it from the Autodesk website (opens in new tab).
 If you're looking for a laptop for other uses, check out our guide to the best laptop for graphic design and the best laptop for animation.

-The best laptops for CAD available now
+The best laptop for CAD available now

 The MacBook Pro also offers up to 17 hours of battery life: the longest of any Mac ever.
 You’ll doubtless get less than that doing intense work in AutoCAD, but it’s a surety that you’ll get through a professional day without having to recharge.
 You’ll also benefit from the most beautiful, super-high res screen, and up to a whopping 8TB of storage.